Villavu/Simba/Doc/sphinx/scriptref/window.rst

     procedure SetImageTarget(idx: integer);

 Set the Image target defined by index *idx* as active target.
-An Image target controls what data Simba performs colour (and bitmap, dtm, etc) searches on.
+An Image target controls what data Simba performs color (and bitmap, dtm, etc) searches on.

 Both `SetTargetBitmap`_, and `SetTargetArray`_ return a target index.